-Payroll Tax Specialists in Fairfax, VA
+Payroll and Tax Lawyers in Fairfax, VA

 Unpaid federal and state payroll taxes (also known as employment taxes) have the potential to destroy a business and to haunt the owners for years to come.
 “Payroll tax” encompasses a variety of federal and state taxes, including federal income tax withheld from employees, Social Security tax, Medicare tax, federal unemployment tax, withheld state income tax, and state unemployment tax.
 The IRS and state tax agencies are usually quick to respond when a business falls behind in filing or paying any of these taxes.
 They have the ability to close businesses that cannot stay in compliance or make adequate arrangements to repay the delinquent taxes, and to hold officers, directors, and even certain employees personally liable for what the business owes.
 The IRS and states can also hold persons responsible for paying these taxes criminally liable for the failure to file and pay, resulting in jail time and large fines or orders for restitution.
 In fact, prosecution for federal employment tax issues has remained an enforcement priority for the IRS Criminal Investigation Division over the last few years.